Rise and Shine Films wins Ikan Fly Smartphone Film Contest with “Balloon”

 Adobe: What size productions do you focus on?

 Imboden: Most of our productions are in the medium-size range and we try to be as cost efficient as possible.
 We try to maximize every dollar the client spends on screen.
 We also love to make narrative short films whenever time and money allow.

 Adobe: How did you start working with Adobe Premiere Clip?

 Passos: We started experimenting with Adobe Premiere Clip when we heard about the Ikan Fly Smartphone Film Competition.
-It was the app recommended to us, and we already use a full Adobe Creative Cloud video workflow, so we decided to give it a try.
+It was the app recommended to us, and we already use an Adobe Creative Cloud video workflow, so we decided to give it a try.

 Adobe: What was your production workflow?

 Passos: We had a day and a half to prepare for the shoot, and one day for shooting.
 The first two scenes went well, but we ran into challenges in the park.
 There were many people there, which made it distracting and noisy, so we were not able to record any audio and made the decision to do all of the audio recording in post.
 After recording the mom’s voice-over monologue and blending it in with the fantastic piano piece by Carly Comando, we realized that another layer of audio might distract from the story being told, so we decided to not add any foley or ambient sound.

 Imboden: We shot the short film using an iPhone 6 with Filmic Pro (a camera app) because it could capture a higher bitrate than the device’s native camera app, then edited in Premiere Clip on the iPad.
 Philipp assistant edited, using Premiere Clip to look through the content and note which clips we could use.
 We didn’t keep any logs while shooting, so all of the selection happened in Premiere Clip.
 Jackie then used Premiere Clip to do the rough cut.